rwirba/devops-bootcamp-projects/README.md

 # DevOps Bootcamp Projects

-# Jenkins Pipeline Setup and Application Deployment
+# Jenkins Pipeline Setup and Application Deployment with docker

-This guide walks you through the full setup of a CI/CD pipeline using Jenkins to build, test, analyze, publish, and deploy a Java web application.
-This is written for absolute beginners in DevOps.
+This guide walks you through the full setup of a CI/CD pipeline using Jenkins to build, test, analyze, publish, and deploy a Java web application to a docker container.
 ---

 ## 📦 Prerequisites